nlesc-sigs/software-sustainability/guide/onboarding.md

 Add the following to the onboarding document:

 In our software development, we adhere to the _Five recommendations for FAIR software_ (https://fair-software.nl).
-The table below list are preferred choices for each of the recommendations.
+The table below lists our preferred choices for each of the recommendations.

 | recommendation | NLeSC choice |